 Additionally, the premium version is mostly useful for students who may want to check a batch of work.
 You can simply subscribe for a month, proofread your work and then cancel if you wish to.
 However, be sure you’re not violating any rules and regulations set by your school.

 The first step is to create a free account on Grammarly; then you can quickly take a tour of its editor (which was recently updated), to determine if this tool is perfect for you.
+I also appreciate that they have a free Chrome extension now.

 No doubts, Grammarly online grammar checker is fantastic, here’s what the Grammarly Dashboard looks like: